Skip to content

 Older adults

 Pink noise has been most extensively studied in older adults, specifically because deep sleep — slow-wave sleep — naturally declines with age.
-The Northwestern University studies that found pink noise could enhance slow-wave oscillations and improve memory consolidation used participants aged 60 and older.
+Northwestern University studies found pink noise could enhance slow-wave oscillations and improve memory consolidation in adults aged 60 and older.
 If you are an older adult experiencing lighter, less restorative sleep, pink noise at low volume has the most direct research support for your situation.

 People who use binaural beats